snewell4/simpleth/docs/source/installing.rst

 use them.
 Download ``solc-windows.exe`` from
 `Github page for ethereum//solidity <https://github.com/ethereum/solidity/releases>`_.
-At the start, you might make a subdirectory, `solc`, and save it in that directory with the name, ``solc.exe``.

 It is safest to use the version found in
 :ref:`tested levels <sw_levels_label>` .